Republican candidates descend on Jack Trice Stadium ahead of Cy-Hawk game

 Even before Trump arrived, his opponents trolled him with a banner pulled by a plane and flyers pointing out the absence of his wife, former First Lady Melania Trump, on the campaign trail.

 The banner said “Where’s Melania” and flyers scattered around the stadium described her as “missing.”
-It’s unclear who payed for the banner and flyers.
+It's unclear who paid for the banner and flyers.

 Of the thousands of cars and tents gathered in the stadium parking lot ahead of the game, some sported Trump signs and flags.